top of page

 What is the average house roof replacement cost in the U.S.?

-We touched on the roof being one of the most significant investments you’ll make to your home over it’s lifespan.
+We touched on the roof being one of the most significant investments you’ll make to your home over its lifespan.
 Even upholding the property’s value, it will still require a decent chunk of change.
-To get an accurate roof cost without all the details that go into what makes one roof more expensive than another, we’ll need to go over the considerations we’ve ran into throughout the years.
+To get an accurate roof cost without all the details that go into what makes one roof more expensive than another, we’ll need to go over the considerations we’ve run into throughout the years.
 Sometimes, even neighbors with the same style house, similar size can have completely different roofing costs.
 This guide will use an average sized home (1,800 sq. ft.) at a 4x12 pitch.
 These roofs with asphalt shingles will cost around $12,000-$15,000.

 These numbers are just an average estimate.
 For the best accuracy, it’s crucial to have a reputable contractor perform a thorough inspection for the most accurate quote.
 In general your roof pricing may vary depending on the following factors: